calebstride/personal-site-generator/README.md

 - You can **order the pages** that appear on the sidebar by starting the filename with 'xx_'.
 Where xx is a number.
 - By putting a `<div id="docMenuArea"/>` tag within the markdown a nav menu for that page will be created.
+- Similarly, you can put a `<nav id="sideBar"/>` tag within the template to create a nav bar

 ## **Experimental**